-Fibromyalgia is a chronic condition that causes long-term pain throughout the body, extreme fatigue, headaches, difficulty sleeping, mood disorders, irritable bowel syndrome and more.
-Fibromyalgia symptoms can come on without warning, or they can be precipitated by certain events such as stress, hormone changes, and even changes in the weather.
+Fibromyalgia is a chronic condition that causes long-term pain throughout the body.
+Some of its other symptoms are extreme fatigue, headaches, difficulty sleeping, mood disorders, irritable bowel syndrome and more.
+Its symptoms can come on without warning, or they can flare up due to triggers.
+For example, stress, hormone changes, and even changes in the weather.

 Fibromyalgia can take a huge toll on a person over time, both physically and emotionally.
-The road to diagnosis can be difficult, and then you may be faced with a host of confusing treatment options that sometimes merely cover up symptoms.
-Gaining a better understanding of the condition can not only help those suffering get the care they need, it can help friends and family members of fibromyalgia sufferers to better support the people they care for.
+The road to diagnosis can be difficult, and you may face a host of confusing treatment options that merely cover up symptoms.
+Gaining a better understanding of the condition can not only help those suffering get the care they need.
+It can also help friends and family members of fibromyalgia sufferers to better support the people they care for.

 What Causes Fibromyalgia?